Benefits of pre-application advice

 - The creation or change of use of 1000m² or more of non-residential floor space

-- All sites of more than 1 hectare in size
+- All sites of more than one hectare in size

 Any charges are in addition to fees for making planning and advert applications.
 Fees for planning applications are available on our Planning Fees webpage.

-For large scale or applications of significance in sensitive areas we will ask if you are happy to involve the relevant Parish Council in discussions in accordance with our Pre-application Parish Protocol [pdf] 48KB.
+For large scale or applications of significance in sensitive areas we will ask if you are happy to involve the relevant Parish Council in discussions in accordance with our pre-application parish protocol.

 Disclosing information on pre-application discussions